dangphuc2611/Javascript/README.md

   - Pascal Casing(VariableName)
   - Scream Snake Casing(VARIABLE_NAME)
 - Hosting
-  - Hosting are the way JS move our variable and function declaration on top of the scope(just work for declare not assign variable) *
+  - Hosting are the way JS move our variable and function declaration on top of the scope(just work for __var__ declaration not assign variable)
-- Variable scope *
+- Variable scope
   - Global Scope
   - Block Scope
   - Function Scope